-This study will determine whether the air quality in Mount Barker is within national standards.
+This study was conducted to determine whether the air quality in Mount Barker was within national standards.

-An air quality monitoring station has been deployed on Alexandrina Road in Mount Barker, and real-time air quality data will be made publicly available during the study period.
+An air quality monitoring station was deployed on Alexandrina Road in Mount Barker, and real-time air quality data was made publicly available during the study period on the EPA website.

-This study will determine whether the air quality in Mount Barker is within national standards.
+This study was conducted to determine whether the air quality in Mount Barker was within national standards.

-An air quality monitoring station has been deployed on Alexandrina Road in Mount Barker, and real-time air quality data will be made publicly available during the study period.
+An air quality monitoring station was deployed on Alexandrina Road in Mount Barker, and real-time air quality data was made publicly available during the study period on the EPA website.

 Please click on the top right hand of this screen to change the language on this page.
 Automatic translations are provided as a guide only.
 To speak with us using a live interpreter, please call the National Translating and Interpreting Service on 131 450, and request them to contact the EPA on 08 8757 9000.